32 Best Things to Do in Alicante, Spain, for First-Time Visitors

 Admission to the attraction is free.
 However, you could also book a guided tour of Santa Bárbara Castle.
 Taking a tour with a knowledgeable guide allows you to learn more about the history of this Spanish landmark.

-Accommodations in close proximity to the Santa Bárbara Castle
+🏨 Nearest accommodations to Santa Bárbara Castle

 Visit Concatedral Sant Nicolau de Bari d'Alacant